lyonspeed/lyonspeed.github.io/collections/_hackmyvm/system.md

 - The `subprocess` module is part of Python's standard library and allows you to spawn new processes, interact with their input/output/error pipes, and obtain their return codes.
 - `shell=True` This argument tells the `subprocess.call` function to execute the command through the system's shell.

->[!Note]
->To avoid breaking the `os.py` file it is recommended to put these lines at the end so that they are executed after the file has been loaded.
+**Note:** To avoid breaking the `os.py` file it is recommended to put these lines at the end so that they are executed after the file has been loaded.

 Let´s go a our terminañ: